Solomon II of Imereti: Later years

+After Russia quelled the uprising, Solomon fled to the Ottoman possessions in Trebizond where he died in 1815 and was buried at the Saint Gregory of Nyssa Church.
 The body of Solomon II, the last reigning Georgian king, was moved from Trebizond to Gelati Monastery, Georgia, in 1990.

 Family

 Solomon was married to Princess Mariam Dadiani (1783–1841), daughter of Katsia Dadiani, Prince of Mingrelia, with no children.

 Solomon II's attitude towards the church

-The spiritual teacher of Solomon II was Saint Hilarion of Georgia-Akhali (in Greek Iesse Kanchaveli, later the monk of Mount Athos).
-Their close relationship and the same state outlook led to many beneficial changes in the kingdom.
-In order to develop and strengthen religious and state thinking, the king strengthened the church and promoted worthy people.
-King Solomon II rewarded the faithful princes of the country with his estates, granted estates and taxes to the Church of Jerusalem in Imereti, renewed Gujar to the Bichvinta Cathedral.
+The spiritual teacher of Solomon II was Hilarion (secular name Iesse Kanchaveli).
+Their close relationship and shared vision for the state led to many beneficial changes in the kingdom.
+In order to develop and strengthen religious and state thinking, the king reinforced the Church and promoted worthy individuals.
+King Solomon II rewarded the faithful princes of the country with estates, granted lands and tax privileges to the Church of Jerusalem in Imereti, and reissued the royal charter of the Bichvinta Cathedral.